jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 ---

-I recently wrote a simple command line tool, the functionality of which is unimpressive and uninteresting, but has some interesting design choices I would like to get down in writing.
+I recently wrote a simple command line tool, the functionality of which is unimpressive and uninteresting, but it illustrates a principle I've had on my mind for a while.

-The tool is called [in that case](https://github.com/alcesleo/in_that_case) and simply converts between different capitalization standards:
+The tool is called [in that case](https://github.com/alcesleo/in_that_case) and converts between different capitalization standards:

 ```bash
 $ itc --snake inThatCase